 Once the butternut is cooked reserve a few pieces to garnish the soup with and transfer the rest of the hot butternut to a blender.

 Add the boiling hot stock to the roasted butternut squash, blend until smooth.

 Add half of the lemon juice to the butternut squash soup and adjust the seasoning if needed.

-Divide cracked wheat and roasted butternut squash between 4 warm bowls and spoon on the boiling hot soup and serve with a few drops of extra virgin olive oil.
+Divide cracked wheat and roasted butternut squash between 6 warm serving bowls and spoon in the boiling hot soup and serve with a few drops of extra virgin olive oil.